JadeRoseMusic/randall-js/README.md

 # randall-js
-Randall fishes for a random node package
+Randall fishes for a random npm package

 to use: node Randall.js